Five folding treadmills lined up side by side for our best folding treadmills UK comparison

 JTX Sprint 7 folding treadmill

 If you actually intend to run rather than walk, the Sprint 7 is the pick.
 British brand JTX pairs a 12.4 mph (20 km/h) top speed and a 145 x 52 cm deck with a 12% powered incline, so it handles everything from recovery walks to hill intervals, and it works with Zwift and Kinomap for interactive sessions.
+It is also the cheapest JTX to reach 12%, which makes it the entry point in the range for anyone who wants to run the 12-3-30 protocol as written.
 The real draw is the support behind it: a 3-year in-home repair warranty plus 10 years on the motor and frame, with UK-based service and no subscription to unlock features.

 RunRank4.9 / 5